openstack/charm-guide/doc/source/admin/compute/ironic.rst

 Post-deployment configuration
 -----------------------------

-Follow the rest of this deployment guide for the typical post-deployment configuration.
-See `Configure OpenStack`_.
-The following is specific to Ironic.
+This section is specific to Ironic (see the :doc:`cdg:configure-openstack` page for a typical post-deployment configuration).

 .. note::